&Beyond Bateleur Camp

 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.

-Call us on to start planning your vacation to &Beyond Bateleur Camp or take a look at our itineraries to Kenya
+To start planning your vacation to &Beyond Bateleur Camp

 Bateleur Camp is situated on the border of the Maasai Mara National Reserve in the Kichwa Tembo area.
 Accommodation comprises eighteen extremely spacious and luxurious tents each with a private veranda, split into two smaller more intimate camps.